PDF 211 KB

 Under the South Australian Public Health Act 2011, medical practitioners and diagnostic laboratories are required to notify SA Health of cases (including deaths) suspected of having or diagnosed with specified infections or diseases.
 These infections or diseases are commonly referred to as 'notifiable conditions’.

 Notifiable sexually transmitted infections include:

-For more information on notifiable conditions, including notification methods see the Notifiable disease reporting page.
+For more information on notifiable conditions, , including requirements for notification of point of care tests and notification methods see the Notifiable disease reporting page.

 When patients are diagnosed with a treatable sexually transmitted infection it is vital that testing and treatment of their sexual partners is properly considered, discussed and supported.